jianglibo/pagehelper-docs/helpers/ph-row-selector.md

 <label>All<input type="checkbox" ph-row-selector-all="fruit"></label>
 ```

 And a `ph-selector-listener="fruit"` will be notified when selected id changes.
-Here use `ph-config="goggle::disabled"` to toggole the status of the button based on the selection number.
+Here use `ph-config="toggle::disabled"` to toggle the status of the button based on the selection number.
 User `ph-config="toggle::your-class-name` to toggle class.

 <div class="code-example" markdown="1">
 <div class="select-all" ph-selector-listener="fruit" ph-config="toggle::disabled">